RefresherTowel/docs/statement/scripting.md

 - Because they use time sources internally, they can continue advancing even if the instance is deactivated or you temporarily stop calling `Update()`.

 By contrast, `GetStateTime()` / `SetStateTime()` live on the **Statement** itself:
-- Represent "how long the current state has been active (in frames)".
+- Represent "how long the current state has been active (scaled time units)".
 - Reset automatically on state change.
 - Only increment when you call `Update()` on the machine.